 Of course if you fancy turning brightness up to full whack and then fire up some power-intensive games you'll see that battery drain pretty quickly, but the iPhone 5C still performs better here than the 5.

-We took the iPhone 5C for a spin as a sat nav - a process which usually drains phone batteries in no time at all, but the two hour journey saw a drop of 30%.
+I took the iPhone 5C for a spin as a sat nav - a process which usually drains phone batteries in no time at all, but the two hour journey saw a drop of 30%.

 That's pretty good considering it was constantly rendering maps, keeping a GPS lock, churning out voice commands and still syncing our various accounts in the background without the screen switching off.

 With iOS 8 Apple has also added a "Battery Usage" screen which gives you a breakdown of exactly what is guzzling your power.
 It's a welcome addition that brings iOS up to date with Android and it helps identify power-hungry problem apps.

 I ran a 90 minute HD video at full brightness on the iPhone 5C, with various accounts syncing in the background and it saw a drop of 26% in battery life.

 Unsurprisingly the iPhone 5C comes will all manner of connectivity options, but NFC is still the high-profile absentee at the Apple party.
 Not even a plastic clad smartphone could tempt the firm to give us a bit of contactless tech, though the iPhone 6 and iPhone 6 Plus do include it, but only for Apple Pay.

 I've already spoken about the Wi-Fi a/b/g/n, 3G and 4G connectivity of the iPhone 5C in this review, with special mention of the latter as this phone supports more LTE bands than most other smartphones, allowing even more people to take advantage of the superfast network.

 There's a new way to control Wi-Fi and Bluetooth 4.0 in iOS 7 with the arrival of the Control Center, which is accessed with a swipe up from the bottom of the screen.